 When you bill for a service, you assume responsibility for the accuracy of the required coding and documentation.
-Assigning the correct codes to diagnoses, procedures or services, and will ensure proper reimbursement from third-party payers.
+Assigning the correct codes to diagnoses, procedures or services, will ensure proper reimbursement from third-party payers.
 Accurate coding also captures the severity of the patient's illness.

-We cover coding in greater detail on the following pages.
+We cover coding in greater detail in Part III: Capturing Every Billable Moment.